trezor/trezor-suite/docs/features/onboarding/onboarding.md

 ##### Intermediary firmware

-Trezor One is shipped with bootloader version `1.4.0` (note that we will send newer one in 2022).
+T1 is shipped with bootloader version `1.4.0` (note that we will send newer one in 2022).
 Such devices cannot be upgraded to latest firmware directly.
 First we'll install so called intermediary firmware (and set flag `firmware.intermediaryInstalled` to true), which will bump bootloader to newer version.
 After installation is completed the user will be asked to reconnect the device in normal mode (which is standard procedure after installing a regular firmware).
 However, because intermediary firmware only bumps bootloader and doesn't install any firmware, device will be in bootloader mode regardless of how the user reconnects it.

 In firmwareMiddleware we detect such a device thanks to `intermediaryInstalled` flag and the fact that it was connected in bootloader mode despite the instructions for connecting in normal mode.
 Then it triggers an installation of subsequent firmware, which will be the latest firmware available.
 It will follow basically same flow as with the first installation.